 It was built on the west bank of the Nueces River about three miles upstream from the old town of San Patricio, in present-day Nueces County.
-Prior to Carbajal’s fort, an old presidio had been built there as early as 1734, but it was completely gone when Fort Lipantitlan was established to restrict Anglo immigration into Texas.
-The fort was initially a simple embankment of earth with cannons mounted on each of the four parapets and lined within by fence-rails.
+Before Carbajal’s fort, an old presidio had been built there as early as 1734, but it was completely gone when Fort Lipantitlan was established to restrict Anglo immigration into Texas.
+The fort was initially a simple embankment of earth with cannons mounted on each of the four parapets and lined within by fence rails.
 Later, several buildings and at least one barracks were built surrounding the embankments.

 Though simple, it was garrisoned with as many as 80-120 men.
-During the Texas Revolution, the Mexicans were defeated in the Battle of Lipantitlan in November, 1835, and the buildings were burned.
-However, because Texans did not occupy the fort after their victory, Mexican forces continued to use the old fort occasionally.
-After the Mexican-American War put an end to Mexican troops in Texas, Lipantitlan was abandoned.
+During the Texas Revolution, the Mexicans were defeated in the Battle of Lipantitlan in November 1835, and the buildings were burned.
+However, because the Texans did not occupy the fort after their victory, Mexican forces occasionally used the old fort.
+After the Mexican-American War put an end to Mexican troops in Texas, Fort Lipantitlan was abandoned.

-© Kathy Weiser, updated December 2017.
+© Kathy Alexander/Legends of America, updated December 2022.